vishalmanohar/quartz4ben/README.md

 quartz4ben uses Benerator to seed data into a specified Quartz schema.

 Refer quartz.ben.xml to see how custom schedules can be created.

+To use, run "mvn benerator:generate" and run QuartzScheduler.main(..) to start the test quartz scheduler.